 What does an Advertising Sales Agent do?

-Advertising sales agents generally do the following:
+An advertising sales agent will typically do the following:

-- Locate and contact potential clients to offer advertising services
+Locate and contact potential clients to offer advertising services

-- Explain to clients how specific types of advertising will help promote their products or services in the most effective way possible
+Explain to clients how specific types of advertising will help promote their products or services in the most effective way possible

-- Provide clients with estimates of the costs of advertising products or services
+Provide clients with estimates of the costs of advertising products or services

-- Process all correspondence and paperwork related to accounts
+Process all correspondence and paperwork related to accounts

-- Prepare and deliver sales presentations to new and existing clients
+Prepare and deliver sales presentations to new and existing clients

-- Inform clients of available options for advertising art, formats, or features and provide samples
+Inform clients of available options for advertising art, formats or features, and provide samples

-- Deliver advertising or illustration proofs to clients for approval
+Deliver advertising or illustration proofs to clients for approval

-- Prepare promotional plans, sales literature, media kits, and sales contracts
+Prepare promotional plans, sales literature, media kits, and sales contracts

-- Recommend appropriate sizes and formats for advertising
+Recommend appropriate sizes and formats for advertising

 Most advertising sales agents work outside the office occasionally, calling on clients and prospective clients at their places of business.
 Some may make telephone sales calls as well—calling prospects, attempting to sell the media firm's advertising space or time, and arranging follow-up appointments with interested prospects.